 The healthcare industry is known for being one of the slowest adopters of technology.
 Slowly but steadily though, the industry has started witnessing a significant change in recent years.
 Healthcare organizations around the world are now speeding up their technology adoption efforts to deliver better patient care.

-How Technology and Healthcare go Hand-in-hand
+How Digital Technology and Healthcare go Hand-in-hand

 Technology adds value to the existing healthcare ecosystem in multiple ways – from remote patient monitoring and virtual screening to customized treatment plans and early detection of illnesses.